MrVaxiZ/Lol-Matchup-Checker/README.md

 ## 👤 Author

 Made by [MrVaxiZ](https://github.com/MrVaxiZ)
-Inspired by the need for fast, accurate matchup prep for ranked.
+Inspired by the need for accurate matchup prep for ranked games.

 ---